 The current approach to registering chillers is not suited to the bespoke nature of these products.
-Not many chillers are made in New Zealand and Australia, some of those that are, are exported overseas.
+Not many chillers are made in New Zealand and Australia, however some of those that are, are exported overseas.

-E3 is proposing to align internationally, with EU and North American requirements.

-Current regulations only cover larger chillers above 350 kW.
-E3 is proposing to expand the scope to include smaller chillers, including reverse cycle chillers.
+E3 is proposing to align with international requirements (both the new EU Eurovent standards and the established North American AHRI/591).
+Additionally, E3 is proposing to expand the scope to include smaller chillers, including reverse cycle chillers.

 A proposal to update the MEPS on chillers was included in the Consultation Regulation Impact Statement: Air Conditioners and Chillers and Air Conditioners and Chillers – Updated Policy Proposals, both published in 2016.Stakeholders raised a number of issues that have required further investigation.